Quality Improvement Fellowship booklet 346.36 KB pdf

-However, in a high-pressured environment within the NHS it can be difficult for leaders keen to work on quality improvement to have the time and space needed for reflection and research.
-The Health Foundation Quality Improvement Fellowships aim to bridge that gap, giving fellows the time and space to think deeply about how to improve the quality of healthcare, backed up by rigorous academic and practical learning.
+The Health Foundation Quality Improvement Fellowships aims to give fellows the time and space to think deeply about how to improve the quality of healthcare, backed up by rigorous academic and practical learning.

 The aim is that on their return to the UK, fellows will integrate their learning into processes and procedures at their employing organisation to improve service delivery.
 Fellows will also work to promote quality improvement nationally, championing quality and sharing what they have learnt with colleagues from across the health service.

-- Each year we appoint up to five senior clinically-qualified NHS professionals with a track record of achievement in quality improvement and who want to develop this further.
+- Fellows are senior clinically-qualified NHS professionals with a track record of achievement in quality improvement and who want to develop this further.

-- Fellows of the Quality Improvement Fellowship programme become part of a community of Health Foundation Fellows, who share a common ambition to improve the quality of health services in the UK.
+- Fellows become part of a community of Health Foundation Fellows, who share a common ambition to improve the quality of health services in the UK.

 - Fellows receive an allowance of up to £25,000 to support travel, relocation, visa and US healthcare costs.